 These are three statements I heard constantly throughout the planning process.
 All of which I ignored, and it saved me from spending money I didn’t have on things that I didn’t want.
 I don’t need to do anything because of the way it was done previously.

-I wanted an intricate hairstyle with a beautiful clip that I wanted to show off.
+My vision was an intricate hairstyle with a beautiful clip that I wanted to show off.
 I knew how I wanted my hair to look before I found my dress.
 Not everything happens in the order that you expect, so you just need to make those decisions and move onto the next thing.

 I also had no interest in wearing a veil.
 You don’t need to wear a veil just because a lot of brides do.